verado-batsu/goit-test-task/README.md

 and followers.
 It is possible to subscribe to one of the users and make a filter based on not yet subscribed and subscribed users.
 There is navigation to the Home page and Tweets.

+!!!
+The "Load more" button only appears when you select the "all" filter option.